LiLuo086/online-pet-supply-analysis/README.md

 - Dashboard creation for executive-level decision making

-## Business Questions
+## Project objectives

+The primary business goals of Whiskique are to serve as many customers as possible to increace saled and to reduce the operating cost.
 The analysis answers key questions for the online pet supply company’s executive team:

 ### 1. Sales Performance